bilgino/angularforddd/README.md

 };
 ```

 The data mapper pattern is used in the repository service to assemble the appropriate model schema.

 **» Structural Mapper Pattern**<br/>

-A data mapper performs a bidirectional transfer of data structures between two objects:
+The structural mapper performs a bidirectional transfer of data structures between two objects to ensure type safety with
+class instances instead of JSON object declarations and interfaces used in arrays.
+In addition, we should always ensure the appropriate
+data schema by using interfaces as contracts between the target and the source object.

-Option 1 - Classic Assignment:
+Option 1 - Constructor Assignment:

 ```
+interface IOrder {
+    id: number;
+    status: Status;
+    total: number;
+}

 class Order {
     public id;
     public status;